zakali22/ShoppingApp/README.md

 # ShoppingApp
-# A simple shopping cart app, that I made to test my angularjs skills.
+# A simple shopping cart app, using angularjs